Restream/reindexer/readme.md

 pprof -symbolize remote http://localhost:6060/debug/cgo/pprof/heap
 ```

+### Prometheus

+Reindexer has a banch prometheus metrics available via http-URL `/metrics`.
+This metrics may be enabled by passing `--prometheus` as reindexer_server command line argument or by setting `metrics:prometheus` flag in server yaml-config file.
+Some of the metrics also require
+`perfstats` to be enabled in `profiling`-config

+`reindexer_qps_total` - total queries per second for each database, namespace and query type
+`reindexer_avg_latency` - average queryies latency for each database, namespace and query type
+`reindexer_caches_size_bytes`, `reindexer_indexes_size_bytes`, `reindexer_data_size_bytes` - caches, indexes and data size for each namespace
+`reindexer_memory_allocated_bytes` - current amount of dynamicly allocated memory according to tcmalloc/jemalloc
+`reindexer_rpc_clients_count` - current number of RPC clients for each database
+`reindexer_input_traffic_total_bytes`, `reindexer_output_traffic_total_bytes` - total input/output RPC/http traffic for each database

 ## Maintenance

 For maintenance and work with data, stored in reindexer database there are 2 methods available: